z0rats/solidity-template/README.md

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.

-The project comes with a custom ERC-20 token implementation with mint/burn, fees, whitelist and OpenZeppelin AccessControl.
+The project comes with a simple ERC-20 token implementation and AccessControl with minter & burner roles.
 There are also tests, deploy script and CI config.

 ### How to run